near/docs/docs/develop/node/validator/validator-bootcamp.md

 ```
 make neard
 ```
 The binary path is `target/release/neard`.
 If you are seeing issues, it is possible that cargo command is not found.
-Make sure `sudo apt install cargo`
+Make sure `sudo apt install cargo`.
+Compiling `nearcore` binary may take a little while.

 ### Initialize working directory